 Adapoids were very diverse, particularly in the Eocene of North America and Europe.
 They can be divided into six families, with a few species of uncertain familial relationship.
-As a group, adapoids have some features in common, although much of what they share is primitive.
-Important features include the hallmarks of euprimates: postorbital bar, flattened nails, grasping extremities, and a petrosal bulla.
-In addition, some adapoids retain the primitive dental formula of 2.1.4.3; that is, in each quadrant of the mouth, there are two incisors, one canine, four premolars, and three molars.
+As a group, adapoids have some features in common, although much of what they share is plesiomorphic.
+Important features include the hallmarks of euprimates: postorbital bar, flattened nails, grasping extremities, and a petrosal bulla (Figures 8.9 and 8.10).
+In addition, some adapoids retain the ancestral dental formula of 2.1.4.3; that is, in each quadrant of the mouth, there are two incisors, one canine, four premolars, and three molars.
 In general, the incisors are small compared to the molars, but the canines are relatively large, with sexual dimorphism in some species.
-Their snouts are somewhat long, and evidence from cranial specimens suggests that the carotid artery branches that fed the front of the brain were variable and sometimes multiple.
 Cutting crests on the molars are well developed in some species, and the two halves of the mandible were fused at the midline in some species.
 Some adapoids were quite small (Anchomomys at a little over 100 g), and some were quite large (Magnadapis at 10 kg; 22 lbs.).
-Many had relatively small eyes, and in some the eyes faced somewhat laterally and/or upwardly.
 Furthermore, the spaces and attachment features for the chewing muscles were truly enormous in some species, suggesting that these muscles were very large and powerful.
 Taken together, this suggests an overall adaptive profile of diurnal herbivory.
-The canine sexual dimorphism in some species suggests a possible mating pattern of polygyny, as males in polygynous primate species often compete with each other for mates and have especially large canine teeth.
-The description that follows provides greater detail for the two best known adapoid families, the Adapidae and the Notharctidae; the additional families are summarized briefly.
+The canine sexual dimorphism in some species using each possible mating pattern of polygyny, as males in polygynous primate species often compete with each other for mates and have especially large canine teeth.